 • Press AUTO completely down and release quickly.
 The driver's window will open fully.
 Depress again to stop window operation.

-One touch down can be deactivated during operation by pushing the top portion of the power window control.
+One touch down can be deactivated during operation by pushing down on the top part of the driver power window control.

 Window lock

 The window lock feature allows only the driver to operate the power windows.